IbeVanmeenen/web-starters/small-web-starter/README.md

 Now do `bower install` in your terminal at the root of the project folder to install your vendors.

 ### Styles
-The starter-kit also includes a basic styles setup.
+The Small Web Starter also includes a basic styles setup.
 It has a custom normalize, a basic folder structure, some basic typography styles and some default config-files to get you started.

 ### Index.html
-The index.html is the base-html file of the starter-kit.
+The index.html is the base-html file of the Small Web Starter.
 It includes the bare-minimal to get you going.

 ### Editor config
 There is also a **.editorconfig** file present to ensure code-consistency throughout your files.